 \section{Near-extremal graphs}

-In this section we will provide our proof of Lemma~\ref{lem:extremal}.
+In this section we provide our proof of Lemma~\ref{lem:extremal}.
 To this end, we start with two useful lemmas.
-The first will be used to construct $k^{th}$ powers of paths and cycles from simple paths and cycles through repeated application.
+The first lemma will be used to construct $k$th powers of paths and cycles from simple paths and cycles through repeated application.